-In the course of our development activities, we have sustained operating losses and expect such losses to continue through at least the next several years.
+In the course of our development activities, we have sustained operating losses and expect such losses to continue through the next several years.
 We expect our current cash, cash equivalents and marketable securities will be sufficient to meet our planned working capital and capital expenditure requirements for at least the next twelve months.
 There are no assurances that additional financing will be available on favorable terms, or at all.

 Our development activities involve inherent risks.
 These risks include, among others, dependence on key personnel and determination of patentability and protection of our products and processes.
-In addition, we have drug candidates that have not yet obtained Food and Drug Administration, or FDA, approval.
+In addition, we have drug candidates that have not yet obtained FDA approval.
 Successful future operations depend on our ability to obtain approval for and commercialize these products.

 We have prepared the accompanying unaudited condensed financial statements of Pain Therapeutics, Inc. in accordance with generally accepted accounting principles for interim financial information and pursuant to the instructions to Form 10-Q and Article 10 of Regulation S-X. Accordingly, the financial statements do not include all of the information and footnotes required by generally accepted accounting principles for complete financial statements.
 In our opinion, all adjustments, consisting of normal recurring adjustments, considered necessary for a fair presentation have been included.
-Operating results for the three and nine months ended September 30, 2004 are not necessarily indicative of the results that may be expected for any other interim period or for the year ending December 31, 2004.
+Operating results for the three months ended March 31, 2005 are not necessarily indicative of the results that may be expected for any other interim period or for the year ending December 31, 2005.
 Certain prior year balances have been reclassified for comparative purposes.